How to Build a Fountain Pond in One Day

 Most garden supply stores carry a large selection of accessories, chemical additives and aquatic plants, and small fish can be added if you install a special filter.
 Other creatures will discover the pond on their own.

 Keep the pool clean by pumping out half the water once or twice a month and refilling it with clean water.
 Remove the pump and clean off leaves when you change the water or anytime the water flow seems slow.
 Empty the pond and pot completely in the fall, and keep the plants in buckets in the house until the weather warms up again.
+Next, check out these amazing backyard koi pond ideas.

 Note: You can download the materials list in “Additional Information” below.